 …it helps me to look at myself as a player-character in a role-playing game.

 I am obligated to write this post since I was reviewing my midlife crisis finances and realized I’ve spent almost $400 on RPG books in recent years.
 Holy cow.

 That amount is probably nothing to the neckbeards who are really into RPGs, but it made me realize: Now is probably a good time to examine the hobby as a metaphor and figure out what my subconscious wants from all this.
 Why the interest in RPGs?
 It’s not like I have read every RPG book I own cover to cover, after all.
 It’s something else.

 Pay attention to Character Design.
 It helps if you can describe yourself, your character, your gifts, your background, your interests.
 Usually there are hidden leverage points here.
 Also, look at the types of RPG characters you enjoy playing.
-If you love playing James Bond, perhaps you need to be more suave, sneaky, clever, smart.
+If you love playing James Bond, perhaps you could gain more leverage over your troubles if you were to become more suave, sneaky, clever, or smart.
 Maybe you need to take more risk and have more courage.
-If you love playing a Japanese cyberpunk girl from 2092, maybe you need to embrace femininity (be more self-forgiving, more naturally you) and find more enjoyment in life while leveraging technology that can help you do what you need to do.
+If you love playing a Japanese cyberpunk girl from 2092, maybe you need to embrace femininity (be more self-forgiving, more naturally you, have more fun) and find more enjoyment in life while leveraging technology that can help you do what you need to do.